 The Meatpacking Industry in Rural America During the COVID-19 Pandemic

-The meatpacking industry has received increased attention in recent months, as plants began to witness outbreaks of the Coronavirus (COVID-19) at very high rates, with some plants temporarily shutting down.
+There was increased attention to the meatpacking industry over the previous year as high rates of outbreaks of the coronavirus (COVID-19) last spring caused some meatpacking plants to temporarily shut down.
 Just over 500,000 people work in the meatpacking industry in the United States.
-Many plants are in cities such as Sioux Falls, SD, where meatpacking constitutes just one of many major employers.
-However, several other plants are in much smaller municipalities such as Dakota City, NE, and Worthington, MN, where meatpacking represents the primary employer in the county.
-There are 56 counties in the United States where meatpacking is estimated to account for more than 20 percent of all county employment.
-Of these 56 meatpacking-dependent counties, 49 are in rural (nonmetro) counties and 7 are in urban (metro) counties.
+Many plants are in cities such as Sioux Falls, SD, where meatpacking is just one of many major employers.
+However, several other plants are in much smaller municipalities such as Dakota City, NE, and Worthington, MN, where meatpacking is the primary employer in the county.
+There are 56 counties in the United States—49 in rural (nonmetro) counties and 7 in urban (metro) counties—where meatpacking is estimated to account for more than 20 percent of all county employment.
 While these counties make up 2.5 percent of all rural counties and 0.6 percent of urban counties, they represent 19.0 percent and 2.9 percent, respectively, of all meatpacking employment in the United States.

-The employment dependence of these counties on a single industry makes meatpacking—officially termed animal slaughtering and processing in the North American Industry Classification System (NAICS)—an industry unlike any other in the United States.
+The employment dependence of these counties on a single industry makes meatpacking—officially termed "animal slaughtering and processing" in the North American Industry Classification System (NAICS)—a unique industry in the United States.
 The uniqueness of the employment concentration of the meatpacking industry (NAICS 3116) can be placed into context by examining the other 85 manufacturing industries categorized at the NAICS four-digit industry level.
-There are only 91 other counties in the United States where a manufacturing industry accounts for at least 20 percent of County employment.
-The next highest industry in terms of the number of counties with at least 20 percent of employment in a single industry is motor vehicle parts manufacturing, with only 12 counties, compared with the 56 meatpacking-dependent counties.
+There are only 91 other counties in the United States where a manufacturing industry accounts for at least 20 percent of county employment.
+Motor vehicle parts manufacturing is the next highest industry with the number of counties with at least 20 percent of employment in a single industry, with only 12 counties, compared with the 56 meatpacking-dependent counties.

 Even before the outbreak of COVID-19, the 49 rural meatpacking-dependent counties were facing a comparatively high prevalence of poverty.
-ERS defines high-poverty counties as those that have poverty rates of 20 percent or higher, using the 2014–2018 five-year estimates of the American Community Survey.
+ERS defines high-poverty counties as those with poverty rates of 20 percent or higher, using the 2014–18 pooled 5-year estimates of the American Community Survey.
 Using this definition, 34.7 percent of these meatpacking-dependent counties were defined as high-poverty counties, compared with 26.2 percent in all other rural counties in the country.

-Data on confirmed COVID-19 cases as of June 30, 2020, from the Johns Hopkins University U.S. County Level COVID-19 Tracking Map shows that in early April, when the first plant closures occurred, there was little difference in the number of confirmed cases per 10,000 population between these meatpacking-dependent counties—both rural and urban—and all other rural counties.
-Meatpacking-dependent counties had about half the number of confirmed cases per 10,000 than seen in all urban counties.
-Starting in mid-April, confirmed cases per 10,000 in both rural and urban meatpacking-dependent counties grew rapidly.
+Data on confirmed COVID-19 cases as of April 17, 2021—from the Johns Hopkins University U.S. County Level COVID-19 Tracking Map—show that in early April 2020, when the first plant closures occurred, there was little difference in the number of confirmed cases per 100,000 population between these meatpacking-dependent counties and all other rural counties.
+Starting in mid-April, confirmed cases per 100,000 in rural meatpacking-dependent counties grew rapidly.